wcooper90/bootcamp-backend-starter/README.md

 - **.env**

   - Here is where all the sensitive environment variables that are referenced by the config live.
-An updated version of this file should be kept pinned in the project's Slack channel.

 - **migrations**